FAForever/wiki-pages/Infrastructure/promo-team-statutes.md

 - Reddit: todo
 - [YouTube](https://www.youtube.com/@ForgedAllianceForever).
 The channel is a [brand account](https://support.google.com/youtube/answer/7001996) and team members can collaborate by having their personal Google accounts being provided permission to act as the brand.
 - [Newshub powered by Wordpress](https://direct.faforever.com/wp-login.php).
 Team members can receive their own account and through that account they can create posts for the newshub.
+- [Twitch](https://www.twitch.tv/faflive).
+Team members can collaborate [by being given permission](https://help.twitch.tv/s/article/twitch-stream-key-faq?language=en_US#Authorized) to stream on the channel.
+Note that the primary stream key should never be shared, as the warning suggests.
+- - In addition there is a [nightbot](https://nightbot.tv) and [streamlabs](https://streamlabs.com/) account directly connected to the Twitch account.
+You may need to re-authorize when trying to log in - that is fine.

 And occasionally we post on [Patreon](https://www.patreon.com/faf).
 Separately we have a promo at faforever dot com email account.